anjalikhushi/ChatGPT-API-Chatbot/README.md

-This is a ChatGPT Chatbot using OpenAI API Keys using react.js
+This is a ChatGPT Chatbot using OpenAI API Key and react.js